CSN Student Unions

 Las Vegas, Nevada

 North Las Vegas, Nevada

 The College of Southern Nevada (CSN) presented the design team with a unique challenge for the design of a prototypical student union building to be constructed on each of their three campuses simultaneously.
 Currently the students do not have a place where they can gather, study, work on group projects, relax and enjoy a meal, or simply have a place to spend time between classes.

 Our primary considerations in designing this facility were solving the above concerns, while enhancing the campus and student culture experience by achieving the following goals: Simplify on-site circulation; Define the main entry; Provide transparency between the commons and exterior/campus; Create comfortable space for students to gather; Daylight the high volume and internal spaces including the commons, main corridor, and meeting rooms (controlled); Provide meeting space with access to the exterior, pre-function space, and to the kitchen for catering purposes; Clad the building in durable materials; Design a building that will be the focal point of campus.

 The Student Union incorporates several strategies to not only provide an energy efficient building, but also provide a pleasant space for students and employees.
 Strategies: Energy Management Control System; Displacement Ventilation System at Meeting Rooms; LED Lighting with Daylight Dimming; Fan Wall Technology + High Application Chillers/Coolers; Roof Top Mounted Photovoltaic Panels; High Efficiency Plumbing Fixtures; Daylight Diffusing Glazing at Clerestories; Low VOC Recycled Content Materials; Cool Roof Technology.
-By incorporating these strategies, the energy use for the design is predicted to be 39% better than the baseline.
-Renewable energy strategies are anticipated to produce 40% of the building energy use.
+By incorporating these strategies, the energy use for the design is predicted to be 39 percent better than the baseline.
+Renewable energy strategies are anticipated to produce 40 percent of the building energy use.